15 High-Protein Breakfast Ideas That Will Help You Lose Weight

 A protein-packed breakfast can satisfy your appetite and help you eat healthier all day long.
 Here’s how to make your favorite morning meals more nutritious and more filling.

-According to interesting research published in the International Journal of Obesity, participants who ate a protein-packed breakfast ate 26 percent fewer calories at lunch than those who ate a calorically identical meal with less protein.
+According to interesting research published in the International Journal of Obesity, participants who ate a high-protein breakfast ate 26 percent fewer calories at lunch than those who ate a calorically identical meal with less protein.
 The nutrient helps your gut release peptide YY, a hormone that nudges your brain to realize, “Hey, I’m full.”
 The Recommended Daily Allowance (RDA) of protein for women over age 19 is 46 grams; for men, it’s 56 grams.
-Here are easy and delicious high-protein breakfast ideas.
+This is what happens when you don’t get enough protein.

 Basic breakfast: Egg and cheese on a roll